ManjuLanjewar/vsd-hdp/README.md

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/07b11e4d-ea31-4f95-a4fb-3fa79d4dccea)

+#### Timimg Path

-Critical path that decides or limiting the clock frequency.
+- Critical path that decides or limiting the clock frequency.
-To achieve better frequency by reducing delay of crtical path  how to tell tool to pick cell whcih has less delay?
-For this we need to constraining the design
+- To achieve better frequency by reducing delay of crtical path, how to tell tool to pick cell whcih has less delay?
+  For this we need to constraining the design.
+- Timig paths have start point and end points
+       - Start points
+          * Input ports
+  	  * Clk pins of register
+       - End Points
+   	  * output ports
+  	  * D pin of D F/F or D Latch
+- Always timimg paths start at one the start point and end at one of the end points
+       * Clk to D (Reg to Reg Timing paths)
+       * Clk to Output (IO Timing Paths)
+       * Input to D (IO Timing Paths)
+       * Input to output

+  For the design having input port,input logic, Register( D F/F  , combinational logic, output logic, output port  What is acceptable delay and will clock arrive at same time to all F/F in design.

+- Why to Constrain?